lucidrains/med-seg-diff-pytorch/README.md

 ## Todo

 - [x] some basic training code, with Trainer taking in custom dataset tailored for medical image formats  - thanks to <a href="https://github.com/isamu-isozaki">@isamu-isozaki</a>

+- [ ] full blown transformer of any depth in the middle, as done in <a href="https://arxiv.org/abs/2301.11093">simple diffusion</a>

 ## Citations